High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association

-The Alzheimer's Disease Neuroimaging Initiative (ADNI) study was designed to support the development of treatments for Alzheimer's Disease (AD) by tracking biomarkers of the disease through time.
-In this longitudinal multi-center study, a rich set of clinical, imaging, and genetic data was collected from participants between the ages of 55 and 90 across the United States and Canada.
-Participants included those aging normally as well as those with mild cognitive impairment, dementia, and AD.
-Among other clinical variables, the ADNI dataset includes a clinical score used to screen for cognitive problems, the Mini Mental State Examination (MMSE) \citep{folstein1975mmse}.
-While the optimal MMSE cutoff for determining cognitive impairment is still under discussion in the literature \citep{chapman2016mmse,salis2023mmse}, a commonly used cutoff for the diagnosis of dementia is a score of 24 or less, out of a total score of 30 \citep{tombaugh1992mmse,zhang2021mmse}.
+The Alzheimer’s Disease Neuroimaging Initiative (ADNI) study was established to support the development of treatments for Alzheimer’s disease (AD) by tracking disease-related biomarkers over time.
+This longitudinal, multi-center study collected a comprehensive set of clinical, imaging, and genetic data from participants aged 55 to 90 across the United States and Canada.
+Participants included individuals with normal aging, mild cognitive impairment, dementia, and AD.
+Among other clinical variables, the ADNI dataset includes the Mini-Mental State Examination (MMSE) \citep{folstein1975mmse}, a widely used screening tool for cognitive function.
+While the optimal MMSE cutoff for identifying cognitive impairment remains a topic of debate \citep{chapman2016mmse, salis2023mmse}, a commonly used threshold for the diagnosis of dementia is a score of 24 or below, out of a maximum score of 30 \citep{tombaugh1992mmse, zhang2021mmse}.

-In this study, we apply the SDA method to the microarray gene expression data to identify genes associated with the MMSE score, using data obtained from the ADNI database (\url{adni.loni.usc.edu}, downloaded 27 April 2024).
-While the ADNI gene expression dataset contains microarray data for 745 individuals, we limit our sample to the 292 individuals who had both microarray data and an MMSE evaluation at the same study visit.
+In this study, we apply the proposed SDA method to the ADNI microarray gene expression data to identify genes associated with MMSE scores.
+The gene expression data were obtained from the ADNI database (\url{adni.loni.usc.edu}, downloaded on April 27, 2024).
+Although the dataset includes microarray data for 745 individuals, we restrict our analysis to the 292 individuals with both gene expression and MMSE measurements available at the same study visit.

 Due to the ultra-high dimensionality, we perform an initial variable screening, specifically the SIS \citep{fan2008sis}, using Spearman's $\rho$ correlation coefficients.
 The sure screening property of the marginal correlation statistic guarantees that the procedure has a high probability of including all the relevant variables, under regularity conditions.
-We pre-select $n=1000$ probes, a relatively large number, to ensure that the screening contains more than enough relevant probes.
-Note that, although we pre-select $1000$ probs, their conditional associations with the MMSE score will be evaluated given all the remaining 49,385 probes.
+We pre-select $p=2000$ probes, a relatively large number, to ensure that no relevant probes will be excluded from the screening.
+Note that, although we pre-select $2000$ probes, their conditional associations with the MMSE score will be evaluated given all the remaining 49,385 probes.